davidjbradshaw/auto-console-group/README.md

 {
   label: 'label',          // First part of the group heading
   defaultEvent: 'event',   // Second part of the group heading, shown in bold
-  time: true,              // Display time in the group heading }
+  showTime: true,              // Display time in the group heading }
 ```